- Dr Jason Watson

 Teaching discipline: Information Systems

-- Watson J, Hardaker G, (2005) Steps Towards Personalised Learner Management System (LMS): SCORM Implementation, Campus Wide Information Systems p56-70
+- Watson J, Hardaker G, (2005) Steps Towards Personalised Learner Management System (LMS): SCORM Implementation, International Journal of Information and Learning Technology p56-70

-- Edwards SL, Watson J, Nash RE, Farrell A, (2005) Supporting explorative learning by providing collaborative online problem solving (COPS) environments, OLT Conference 2005 p81-89
+- Edwards S, Watson J, Nash R, Farrell A, (2005) Supporting explorative learning by providing collaborative online problem solving (COPS) environments, OLT Conference 2005 p81-89

 For more publications by this staff member, visit QUT ePrints, the University's research repository.